Skip to content

 December 2020 Graduate Wendy Rivera.

-I never imagined myself graduating with high honors and transferring for my bachelor's degree.
+I never imagined graduating with high honors and transferring for my bachelor's degree.
 ECC has shaped me into who I am today: I've learned to be more interactive and take advantage of the resources given to me.

 – Wendy Rivera, Hanover Park